 This type of Comfrey is smaller than Common Comfrey, about two feet by two feet, and has sterile seeds so it's not invasive.
 Bocking 14 must be produced by root cuttings or crown divisions.

-What is Russian Comfrey?Russian Comfrey is an easy-to-grow perennial in Zones 4 through 9.
+Russian Comfrey is an easy-to-grow perennial in Zones 4 through 9.
 It is a member of the Borage family of plants.
 Comfrey will shoot up quickly in early spring with its violet, pink and yellow bell-shaped flowers.

 The Many Uses of Comfrey

 Comfrey leaves contain high levels of potash and reasonable levels of nitrogen and phosphorus as well as smaller amounts of iron, calcium and magnesium.
 Its concentration of nutrients actually outperforms manure, compost and many liquid feeds.

 Let the solution sit for four to six weeks.
 The solution will end up being dark and thick and it can be diluted into a 12 to 1 ratio of water to the Comfrey solution for a great liquid plant feed.